 Press release policy

-Except for the arts in Sooke, the policy at SPN for printing press releases is this:
+The policy at SPN for printing press releases is this:

 - If a business has something to give to the SPN reader (awareness on an issue, information, point of view and counterpoint, or some other free offering), SPN will generally print your press release.